5tefan/ncagg/README.md

 ## Testing

-Portions of this software are unit tested, and more-so end to end tested in a number of scenarios using real GOES-16 satellite data.
+This software is written for aggregation of GOES-R series Space Weather data products (L1b and L2+).
+As such, it contains extensive test against real GOES-16 satellite data.
+Many "features" in this code are intended to address incompetence from the contractor who implemented the L1b ground processing algorithms.

 Tests are in the `test` subdirectory.
 Run all tests with

 ```bash
 python -m unittest discover